 Carnac Island is a leisurely 45 minute sail from Fremantle Boat Harbour, through the gentle waters of Cockburn Sound.
 Capella is able to get closer into shore than other boats without noisy motors to scare them off, thanks to her shallow draft and retractable keels.

-Charter 1 offers half day tours ($129pp or $349 for families), bookable online, as well as private charters to the island for birthdays and other special events.
+Charter 1 offers half day tours, bookable online via the “tours” tab above, as well as private charters to the island for birthdays and other special events.

 - A delicious morning tea